 First light at Bosque del Apache National Wildlife Refuge in New Mexico.
 Established in November 22, 1939, the refuge has provided a critical stopover and wintering spot for thousands of sandhill cranes, geese and other waterfowl for 75 years.
 Bosque del Apache's sandhill crane population has multiplied from 18 birds in the 1840s to more than 20,000 birds today.
 Photo by Kim Hang Dessoliers (www.sharetheexperience.org).

 Secretary Jewell Visits Iconic New Mexico Landscapes

-Secretary of the Interior Sally Jewell completed a two-day visit to south central New Mexico where she joined Senators Tom Udall and Martin Heinrich for a public meeting to hear from the community about its vision for the management of public lands in Doña Ana County.
-The visit built on the Secretary’s work to support locally driven efforts to preserve and protect places that hold special meaning to communities across the country.
+LAS CRUCES, NM - Secretary of the Interior Sally Jewell today wrapped up a two-day visit to south central New Mexico where she joined Senators Tom Udall and Martin Heinrich for a public meeting to hear from the community about its vision for the management of public lands in Doña Ana County.
+The visit builds on the Secretary's work to support locally driven efforts to preserve and protect places that hold special meaning to communities across the country.

-Secretary Jewell participated in a meeting with senior officials at the Bureau of Land Management and the U.S. Border Patrol to underscore Interior’s commitment to cooperating with providing law enforcement and border security in the area.
-Photo: DOI
+Jewell also participated in a meeting with senior officials at the Bureau of Land Management and the U.S. Border Patrol yesterday to underscore Interior's continued commitment to cooperate in providing law enforcement and border security in the area.

 “We appreciate the productive working relationship we have with our colleagues at the Department of Homeland Security and local law enforcement,” BLM Principal Deputy Director Neil Kornze said.
 “I applaud Senators Udall and Heinrich for ensuring that access, flexibility and cooperation with federal and local law enforcement officials are a cornerstone of their proposal.”